hunteke/temoa/docs/source/Documentation.rst

 Specifically, while most optimization programs treat set elements as arbitrary labels, Temoa assumes that all elements of the :code:`time_existing` and :code:`time_future` sets are integers.
-Further, these sets are assumed to be ordered, such that the minimum element is "nought".
+Further, these sets are assumed to be ordered, such that the minimum element is "naught".
 For example, if :math:`\text{P}^f = \setof{2015, 2020, 2030}`, then :math:`P_0 = 2015`.
-In other words, the capital :math:`\text{P}` with the nought subscript indicates the first element in the :code:`time_future` set.
+In other words, the capital :math:`\text{P}` with the naught subscript indicates the first element in the :code:`time_future` set.
 We will explain the reason for this deviation shortly.